Taxonomy and Botany of Witch Hazel Shrubs

 Witch hazel plants can be grown in planting zones 5-8.

+Ideally, grow witch hazel plants in full sun to partial shade and in a well-drained, acidic soil amended with compost.
 But these bushes do display some clay-tolerance.
 Understory trees in the wild, witch hazel shrubs are suitable for woodland gardens, although you will sacrifice some blooms and some fall color if you do not grow your witch hazel plants in full sun.

 Outstanding Feature, Uses in Landscaping